 READ THE NATION'S FEATURE on the SPIRITUAL AMERICA PREMIERE

 Spiritual America is my album of eight electro-acoustic orchestral art songs by William Brittelle exploring issues of secular spirituality in American culture.
 The project premiered in full at Symphony Space in New York City as part of the Infinite Palette residency on Friday, February 16th, 2018.
 Spiritual America's west coast premiere was August 5th at the Hollywood Bowl - an opening slot for Bon Iver and TU Dance.
-The album is the second release in a multi-year partnership between Nonesuch Records and New Amsterdam.
+It was released on May 3rd and is the second album in a multi-year partnership between Nonesuch Records and New Amsterdam.

 Spiritual America serves as a vessel through which I attempt to reconcile my youth in a conservative Christian North Carolina household with my adult life as an “agnostic Buddhist” living in Brooklyn.
 The project began seven years ago when I endured a family crisis and instinctively found myself praying to God.
 Its narrative centers around an imagined alternate past in which I remained under the dome of my youth pursuing a relationship with a damaged former crush.

 For this journey, I invited collaborators I deeply admired and knew would meet the demands of this ambitious music: Wye Oak’s Jenn Wasner and Andy Stack, Metropolis Ensemble, and Brooklyn Youth Chorus, with mixing by Zach Hanson (Bon Iver’s 22, A Million, S. Carey, The Staves) at April Base, the famed Wisconsin studio founded by Justin Vernon.
 The album was tracked in Durham, Los Angeles, and New York City.